 This requirement applies to all entering first-year students whose first language is English; if your first language is not English, you will need to apply to the Office of the Dean of Studies once you are on campus to confirm your exemption.
 (Exemptions may be granted to students who have done literature or language study in their first language at the secondary school level.)
 Many first-year students will have already demonstrated proficiency by reporting a score of 4 or 5 on an AP exam or of 600–800 on an SAT II test in a foreign language.
 If you have Higher Level IB credit in a foreign language, please consult with the Dean of Studies Office.
 For the rest of you: although this is a graduation requirement, we strongly recommend that you complete it early in your Vassar career.
 “Proficiency” at Vassar is the level achieved at the completion of the elementary course.
 Consequently, you must successfully complete a full year at the introductory level or a semester at the intermediate level to demonstrate proficiency.

-Please note that if you are considering applying to a non-English-speaking country for junior year abroad, you will need to have completed, by the end of your sophomore year, at least a full year at the intermediate level of the appropriate foreign language.
+Please note that if you are considering applying to a non-English-speaking country for study abroad, you will need to have completed, by the end of your sophomore year, at least a full year at the intermediate level of the appropriate foreign language.

 To summarize: All students whose first language is English are required before graduation to demonstrate proficiency in a foreign language by one of the following six ways: